HELP My Etsy Listing Stopped Selling — What Should I Do?

 Most importantly, it will help you know exactly how to reach out to your customers, how to market your products to them and how to position yourself in the marketplace.

-So if you don’t have a clear image of WHO your ideal customer is, I do not recommend you start building your online store just yet.
-You wouldn’t do it as efficiently as possible and would probably have to undo and redo a few things down the track.
+So if you don’t have a clear image of WHO your ideal customer is, I do not recommend you start building your online store just yet — waiting until you’ve decided who your ideal customer is will avoid having to undo and redo things down the track.

-Do you have a powerful mission statement for your online store?
+Next, you want to create a powerful mission statement for your online store.

-A mission statement is “a short proclamation of what your business does, and why people should buy from you.
-It helps you clarify your goals and tells your customers what makes your business unique.“
+A mission statement basically tells what your business does and why people should buy from you.

-So before moving on, make sure you have a powerful mission statement for your business, and a shorter version of it that you can use as a tagline for your shop.
+So before moving on, make sure you have a powerful mission statement for your business, plus a shorter version of it that you can use as a tagline for your shop.

-If you need help crafting your mission statement, I wrote an article and created a free workbook to help you do just that.
+If you need help, my article about crafting your mission statement includes a free workbook to download that will help you create it.

 You can work at building a better, stronger brand identity once your shop is up and running, but you do need to have some basics covered when you launch.
 This is so your shop visitors can recognize and remember you, but also to create a consistent and visually appealing experience for people browsing your shop.

 If you don’t have a professional logo at this stage, don’t panic!
 That’s perfectly fine.
 You can simply pick a pretty font and type your shop’s name with it.
-It will work just fine for now!
-You simply need something for the navigation bar (aka menu) of your online shop.
+It will work just fine for now.
+You simply need something for the navigation bar of your online shop.

 Pick a few colors and decide which one will be your accent color: the one you will use for your buttons, titles, call to action, etc.

-Haaaaa, this is a big one.
+This is a BIG one.
 Sooo very important.

 If you want to launch and grow a profitable online store… you need to price for profit.

-Make sure you got your costs calculation right and that you included:
+Make sure you get your cost calculations right and that you include:

 You also need to decide on a profit rate that is fair for your customers and for yourself and a good reflection of your product’s value.